Toxic epidermal necrolysis L51.2

 This section has been translated automatically.

-The lethality rate is about 20-25%, in smaller studies up to 60%.
+The mortality rate is approx. 20-25%, in smaller studies up to 60%.
 Intensive measures are necessary.
 The skin changes usually heal without scars.
-Bastuji-Garin et al. developed a score which should allow a predictive statement on mortality.
-See below for scores.
+Bastuji-Garin et al. have developed a score that should allow a predictive statement on mortality - see below.
+SCORTEN.

 Note(s)